Dreaming381/Latios-Framework-Documentation/Myri Audio/Audio ECS.md

 thread read in. `AudioEcsAtomicFeedbackIds` provides an API to atomically read this variable and obtain these values, bypassing much of the latency discussed above.

+### AudioEcsFormat

+This component provides the active `UnityEngine.Audio.AudioFormat` being used.
+This contains info about the speaker configuration, sample rate, and samples per audio frame.

+### Blob Asset Safety

+When using `MyriBootstrap.InstallMyri()`, a subscene blob asset preservation world is created, which will extend the lifetime of all blob assets long enough for audio thread logic to react to subscene unload.
+That is, once a subscene unloads, the blobs will remain valid for a single frame on the main thread to send messages to the audio thread, and then the blobs will continue to remain valid until the completion of an audio frame that receives that main thread update.